keremshns/keremshns/README.md

-• Implemented an LLM-Based Video Approval/Rejection System for Social Media, utilizing frame sampling and audio transcription analysis to identify and prevent terms and conditions violations, enhancing platform safety standards. (ganax.com)
+• Implemented an LLM-Based Video Approval/Rejection System for Social Media, utilizing frame sampling and audio transcription analysis to identify and prevent terms and conditions violations, enhancing platform safety standards.

-• Developed and deployed an LLM-Aided Text Approval/Rejection System for Social Media Content Control, effectively detecting banned keywords, limiting hashtag misuse, analyzing sentiment, and ensuring compliance with platform policies. (ganax.com)
+• Developed and deployed an LLM-Aided Text Approval/Rejection System for Social Media Content Control, effectively detecting banned keywords, limiting hashtag misuse, analyzing sentiment, and ensuring compliance with platform policies.

-• Designed and implemented an LLM-Based Sentiment Analysis system that dynamically switches between finetuned and RAG-integrated models, achieving almost 80% accuracy and a 0.70 - 0.75 QWKappa score on real-world data, significantly enhancing the content approval/rejection process for social media. (ganax.com)
+• Designed and implemented an LLM-Based Sentiment Analysis system that dynamically switches between finetuned and RAG-integrated models, achieving almost 80% accuracy and a 0.70 - 0.75 QWKappa score on real-world data, significantly enhancing the content approval/rejection process for social media.

 • Created and integrated an LLM-Based Chatbot using Agent Framework to support users with personalized recommendations, Q/A, and FAQ tools, improving user engagement metrics on the social media platform.
-(ganax.com)

 pavoreal.ai:

 • Built and optimized a Neural Network with TensorFlow for Multivariate Time Series Forecasting, achieving high prediction accuracy and minimal loss, with integration-ready capabilities for agentic workflows powered by LLMs.
-(Pavoreal.AI)

 • Enhanced an LLM-Based Chatbot through fine-tuning, enabling users to analyze and query Big Data from Snowflake (SQL) databases with high query accuracy, converting natural language inputs into SQL commands for advanced data retrieval.
-(Pavoreal.AI)

 canopylab.com:

 • Developed and deployed an LLM-Based Chatbot using Agent Framework for Automated Qualitative Feedback, increasing the efficiency of feedback processing on the e-learning platform.
-(CanopyLAB)

 <!--
 <h3 align="left">Languages and Tools:</h3>